-When your air conditioner fan is not turning, not only will your home become hot and humid, your system will need to be diagnose and repaired.
+When your air conditioner fan is not turning, not only will your home become hot and humid, your system will need to be diagnosed and repaired.
 Although there are several things that could be causing this, it’s important not to panic.

 Your capacitor could be the reason your air conditioner fan is not spinning

 You have two options.
-You can either call and have a professional fix the motor or you can invest in a brand-new system.
-If your unit an older system, it might be time to start shopping.
+You can call and have a professional technician help you, or you can invest in a brand-new system.
+If your unit is an older system, it might be time to start shopping.

 Contactor problems can result in your central air conditioner fan not working

 If you’re unsure as to what your air conditioner’s contactor switch is, it’s a switch located on the inside of your unit that ensures that there is enough voltage being provided to control the compressor as well as the condenser fan motor.

 If your air conditioner fan is not spinning, the problem could be a faulty belt

-Another problem that may cause your air conditioner fan to not spin might be a belt that has either broken or became loose.
+Another problem that may cause your air conditioner fan to not spin might be a belt that has either broken or become loose.
 Most of the air conditioning systems that use belts are outdated units.

 If you do decide to replace your air conditioner’s belt, you’ll want to look in the owner’s manual to be sure you get the right size.
 These belts can be purchased at most home improvement stores and are fairly easy to replace if you have the right tools.